-RPA drives organizational innovation: A PK perspective
+RPA drives organizational innovation

 In the push for business process automation, robotic process automation (RPA) has gone mainstream.
 According to Gartner, 85% of large businesses will have incorporated RPA technology by the end of 2022, and Forrester expects the market for RPA to reach $2.9 billion by 2021.